dnjackson/eos/content/subscribe/_index.md

 ShowBreadCrumbs: false
 ---

-For invitations to seminars and workshops, book updates, and occasional design dispatches:
+Receive new design ideas in your mailbox, along with invitations to talks and workshops:

 <iframe
 scrolling="no"